MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 These web services offer fast execution and scoring of arbitrary Python or R code and models.
 They can contain code, models, and model assets.
 They can also take specific inputs and provide specific outputs for those users who are integrating the services inside their applications.

 Standard web services, like all web services, are identified by their name and version.
-Additionally, a standard web service is also defined by any Python or R code, models, and any necessary model assets.
+Additionally, they can also be defined by any Python or R code, models, and any necessary model assets.
 When deploying a standard web service, you should also define the required inputs and any output the application developers use to integrate the service in their applications.

 **See a standard web service deployment example: [R](../operationalize/quickstart-publish-r-web-service.md)  |  [Python](../operationalize/python/quickstart-deploy-python-web-service.md)**